How To Build Taskwarrior

 Building the Stable Version

-$ cd taskwarrior.git $ git checkout master # Master is the stable branch. $ cmake -DCMAKE_BUILD_TYPE=release . # 'release' for performance. $ make # Just build it.
+$ cd taskwarrior.git $ git checkout stable # 'stable' is the current branch matching the latest release. $ cmake -DCMAKE_BUILD_TYPE=release . # 'release' for performance. $ make # Just build it.

 Building the Dev Branch